sfandres/ssl-overcome-supervised-rs/README.md

 If `RayTune` is selected, the script generates a csv file including the best configurations sorted according to the lowest training loss with the following format: `ray_tune_<backbone>_<model>.csv`.
 This file must be included in the path `./input/best_configs/` for the other types of experiments to start with the pseudo-optimal hyperparameters found.

-## Downstream tasks: LULC fraction estimation and scene classification
+## Fine-tuning on downstream tasks
 ```
 sbatch finetuning_slurm.sh
 ```

-This script runs the [finetuning_run_localhost.sh](finetuning_run_localhost.sh).
+This script runs the [finetuning_run_localhost.sh](finetuning_run_localhost.sh) for the target downstream tasks: LULC fraction estimation and scene classification.
 It should be configured with only one or two `train_rates` to launch several Slurm jobs.
 The Python script accepts the desired number of samples per class as input.
 Upon completion of the jobs, several files will be generated (one per seed) inside the output folder.

 * The mean and std values per trial can be generated using the script [sc_1_compute_mean_std_from_csv.py](scripts/sc_1_compute_mean_std_from_csv.py) (see the `-h` for help) as follows:
 ```